bostonopen/bostonopen.github.io/index.md

 layout: default
 ---

-In September we're meeting at [Bow Market][] for some [afternoon hacking](https://osdc.zulipchat.com/#narrow/channel/406743-boston/topic/Afternoon.20hack.20meetup/near/530161525)!
+In September we're meeting at [Bow Market][] for some afternoon hacking!
 Optionally, you can RSVP in the [discussion thread](https://osdc.zulipchat.com/#narrow/channel/406743-boston/topic/2025-09.20meetup/near/533688794).
+There are several options for a bite, and there's coffee and beer at Remnant Brewing!

+Bring a laptop.
+All you need are git, ssh, and a browser.
+We'll be working on "a better Porchfest map".
+See the [discussion thread](https://osdc.zulipchat.com/#narrow/channel/406743-boston/topic/Afternoon.20hack.20meetup/near/539447211) for details on the project.
+(Or you can just come and hang out!)

 - When: Sunday, Sept.
 21th, 2025 at 2pm
-- Where: [Bow Market][], 1 Bow Market Way, Somerville, MA 02143 ([Google Maps][bow_gmaps])
+- Where: [Bow Market][], 1 Bow Market Way, Somerville, MA 02143 ([Google Maps][bow_gmaps]) ([OpenStreetMap][bow_osm])

 <!--
 - Where: [Hamilton Restaurant & Bar][], 1366 Beacon Street, Brookline, MA 02446 ([Google Maps][hamilton_gmaps]) ([OpenStreetMap][hamilton_osm])